 Sec.
 1005.
-The department shall develop a plan for a performance-based licensing system.
+The department shall implement a performance-based licensing system.
 The plan shall include an approach that emphasizes site visits for new licensees and licensees with violations or filed complaints and random, but not required, site visits for licensees who have been in business for 5 years or more with no violations or filed complaints.
 The plan shall direct the licensing staff and field consultants to prioritize resources and site reviews on new licensees and those with documented complaints.
-The plan shall include an implementation date for fiscal year 2005-2006 and be submitted, by January 31, 2006, to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies and policy offices, and the state budget director.
+The plan activities shall also be based on risk to the vulnerable children and adults receiving services from licensees.
+The plan shall include an implementation date for fiscal year 2007-2008 and be submitted, by January 31, 2008, to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies and policy offices, and the state budget director.